atimb/blizzcon-autofiller/README.md

  3. Load extension in Chrome
     1. Open "chrome://extensions/"
     2. Mark checkbox "Developer mode"
-    3. Click "Load unpacked extension..." and select the `blizzcon-autofiller/chrome-extension` folder
+    3. Click "LOAD UNPACKED" and select the `blizzcon-autofiller/chrome-extension` folder
- 4. Open Blizzcon order page at "https://www.universe.com/blizzcon2017"
+ 4. Open Blizzcon order page at "https://www.universe.com/blizzcon2018"
  5. Click on "Buy tickets" button when the time comes
  6. Form details are going to be autofilled for you